Tobacco Free Hancock County

 - See your doctor.
 Your doctor may recommend classes, apps, counseling, medication, or other methods that make breaking your addiction easier.
 If you need help joining a local practice, the Healthy365 team can work with you to find the best fit.

 - Consider nicotine replacement.
 If nicotine withdrawal symptoms have troubled you in the past, consider a replacement, like nicotine gum or a nicotine patch, to help lessen the physical impact.

 - Know your triggers.
 What makes you want to smoke?
 Is it alcohol?
 Coffee?
 Times of day?
-Certain songs?
 Know the things that make you want to smoke and then plan to avoid them.

 - Make plans to stay active.
 If you don’t already have a fitness routine in place, now’s a good time to start one.
 The Healthy365 team would love to help create a fitness routine that is right for you.
 Exercise reduces urges, eases withdrawal symptoms, and helps offset the weight gain you may experience as your appetite returns to normal.

 - Learn how to eat healthy.
 Don’t try to diet while you’re quitting; take things one step at a time.
-Instead, plan to eat well and eat healthy.
+Instead, plan to eat well and eat healthily.
 Try new recipes and new foods.
-It’s the perfect time, as your senses of taste and smell become sharper after you quit.
+It’s a perfect time, as your senses of taste and smell become sharper after you quit.

 - Plan a reward.
 Quitting is an accomplishment well worth rewarding, and since you’re spending a lot less on tobacco, you’ll have a little extra to splurge with.
 Decide what that will be and use the reminder to get over the rough spots.

 - Don’t give up.
 Decide ahead of time that you’re going to keep at it.
 If you slip, get right back at it.
 And remember, you can always contact the Healthy365 team for free resources to help you quit your addiction.

-- Commit to Quit Course.
-Hancock Health offers a four-week smoking cessation course, with a new course beginning every few months.
+FREE Commit to Quit Course: Hancock Health offers a four-week smoking cessation course, with a new course beginning every few months.

-- Stay Away From Tobacco.
-The American Cancer Society offers online resources for those trying to quit, and for parents and communities hoping to keep new smokers from starting.
+Stay Away From Tobacco: The American Cancer Society offers online resources for those trying to quit, and for parents and communities like ours hoping to keep new smokers from starting.